idris-lang/Idris2/docs/source/tutorial/interfaces.rst

         Nothing  >>= k = Nothing
         (Just x) >>= k = k x

-Using this, we can, for example, define a function that adds two ``Maybe Int``, using the monad to encapsulate the error handling:
+Using this, we can for example define a function that adds two ``Maybe Int``, using the monad to encapsulate the error handling:

 .. code-block:: idris